-We have limited experience as a company in completing IND-enabling preclinical studies, submitting INDs or commencing and conducting clinical trials.
+We have limited experience as a company in completing IND-enabling preclinical studies, submitting INDs or commencing, enrolling and conducting clinical trials.

-We have limited experience as a company in completing IND-enabling preclinical studies and, while we plan to commence clinical development of CFT7455 in the first half of 2021, we presently have no experience as a company in commencing and conducting clinical trials.
-In part because of this lack of experience, we cannot be certain that our preclinical studies will be completed on time, that we will submit INDs in a timely manner, that any INDs we submit will be cleared by the FDA in a timely manner, if at all, or if our planned clinical trials will begin or be completed on time, if at all.
+We have limited experience as a company in completing IND-enabling preclinical studies and, while we commenced clinical development of CFT7455 and have received notice from the FDA that our CFT8634 clinical trial may proceed, we have limited experience as a company in commencing, enrolling and conducting clinical trials.
+In part because of this lack of experience, we cannot be certain that our preclinical studies will be completed on time, that we will submit INDs in a timely manner, that any INDs we submit will be cleared by the FDA in a timely manner, if at all, or if our planned clinical trials will begin, enroll or be completed on time, if at all.
 Large-scale clinical trials would require significant additional financial and management resources and reliance on third-party clinical investigators and consultants.
 Relying on third-party clinical investigators, CROs and consultants may cause us to encounter delays that are outside of our control.
-In addition, relying on third parties in the conduct of our preclinical studies or clinical trials exposes us to a risk that they may not adequately adhere to study or trial protocols or comply with GLP or GCP, as required for any studies or trials we plan to submit to a regulatory authority.
+In addition, relying on third parties in the conduct of our preclinical studies or clinical trials exposes us to a risk that they may not adequately adhere to study or trial protocols or comply with good laboratory practice or good clinical practice, or GCP, as required for any studies or trials we plan to submit to a regulatory authority.
 We may be unable to identify and contract with sufficient investigators, CROs and consultants on a timely basis or at all.
-For each of our lead product candidates, CFT7455 and CFT8634, we have entered into a master services agreement with a CRO to lead our planned first-in-human Phase 1/2 clinical trial for the applicable product candidate.
-There can be no assurance that we will be able to negotiate and enter into additional master services agreement with these or other CROs, as necessary, on terms that are acceptable to us on a timely basis or at all.
+For each of CFT7455 and CFT8634, we have entered into a master services agreement with a CRO to lead our first-in-human Phase 1/2 clinical trial for the applicable product candidate.
+There can be no assurance that we will be able to negotiate and enter into additional master services agreements with these or other CROs, if and when necessary for our other product candidates, on terms that are acceptable to us on a timely basis or at all.